 - (13) Includes 85,142 shares subject to options held directly by Mr. Moore.
 Also includes 6,782 shares subject to restricted stock units. - (14) Includes 7,911 shares subject to options held directly by Mr. Roach.
 Also includes 2,207 shares subject to restricted stock units. - (15) Includes 5,274 shares subject to options held directly by Mr. Tomlinson.
 Also includes 3,311 shares subject to restricted stock units. - (16) Includes 1,773 shares subject to options held directly by Ms. Cote.
 Also includes 1,386 shares subject to restricted stock units. - (17) Includes 65,813 shares held indirectly by the Evan 1991 Living Trust under which Ms. Evan and her spouse are co-trustees.
-Ms. Evan is our former Executive Vice President, Finance and Administration and Chief Financial Officer and resigned from VeriSign on July 10, 2007. - (18) Mr. McLaughlin is our former Executive Vice President, Products and Marketing and resigned from VeriSign on December 1, 2007. - (19) Mr. Korzeniewski is our former Executive Vice President, Corporate Development and retired from VeriSign on December 31, 2007. - (20) Includes 50,625 shares subject to options held directly by Mr. Balogh.
-Mr. Balogh is our former Executive Vice President and Chief Technology Officer and resigned from VeriSign on January 8, 2008. - (21) Includes the shares described in footnotes (6)-(16) and 473,974 shares beneficially held by five additional executive officers, of which 192,324 shares are subject to options, 112,487 are subject to restricted stock units, and 155,733 shares are subject to performance-based restricted stock units.
+Ms. Evan is our former - Executive Vice President, Finance and Administration and Chief Financial Officer and resigned from VeriSign on July 10, 2007. - Mr. McLaughlin is our former Executive Vice President, Products and Marketing and resigned from VeriSign on December 1, 2007.
+Mr. Korzeniewski is our former Executive Vice President, Corporate Development and retired from VeriSign on December 31, 2007. - (1) Mr. Rolzchickski is our former Executive Vice President, Corporate Development and refired from Verlogit on December 31, 2007.
+(20) Includes 50,625 shares subject to options held directly by Mr. Balogh.
+Mr. Balogh is our former Executive Vice President and Chief Technology Officer and resigned from Verlogit on January 8, 2008. - (21) Includes the shares described in footnotes (6)-(16) and 473,974 shares beneficially held by five additional executive officers, of which 192,324 shares are subject to options, 112,487 are subject to restricted stock units, and 155,733 shares are subject to performance-based restricted stock units.